FFTDigitalFactory/DataBridge_by_FFT_Digital_Factory/README.md

 - Communicates with the locally installed FFT_DataService to retrieve standardized access to both real-time and historical data from IIH

-- Supports variable-level filtering and configuration for writing to multiple tables
+- Supports variable-level filtering and configuration for writing to multiple tables and automatically fetches available variables from the FFT_DataService
+-
 - Supports retrieval of historical data

 - Freely configurable via IEM schema configurations, with an additional TOML-based configuration mode to extend advanced settings

 ## Security

-The FFT_DataService is built with security and reliability in mind:
+The FFT DataBridge is built with security and reliability in mind:

 - Southbound connection to Snowflake